-The first episode was a brief overview of what Blockchain is, and this second part will examine bitcoin; providing the most obvious and well-known example of how blockchain works and the importance of decentralization and transparency.
+The first episode from TEAM International was a brief overview of what Blockchain is, and this second part will examine bitcoin; providing the most obvious and well-known example of how blockchain works and the importance of decentralization and transparency.

 There are many different stories featuring bitcoin.
 Ranging from a lost USB stick with over 7500 bitcoins; to a wave of recent ransomware attacks demanding bitcoin that caused global havoc to huge corporations such as FedEx, Telefonica, and even to the UK’s National Health Service where hospitals were forced to shut down.
 One way or another, these stories have formed people’s opinions on bitcoin, but at the same time, the vast majority of people are still unaware of what bitcoin is and how it works.